Geology of the Pearl River Delta: Stage 1 (9000–6800 years ago)

 The swift environmental changes during the early Holocene were primarily driven by a rapid increase in sea level and, secondarily, by strong monsoon runoff.
-The interaction of these two factors resulted in the flooding of the deltaic basin by seawater, which led to a shift in sedimentation facies from fine sand to silt and clay.
+The interaction of these two factors resulted in flooding of the deltaic basin by seawater, leading to a shift in sedimentation facies from fine sand to silt and clay.
 This stage was characterized by a transition from shallow to deep tidal processes in the receiving basin.
-Subsequently, a transgression phase commenced around 8000 years ago, which after approximately 1200 years (around 6800 years ago) transitioned into a regression phase.
+Subsequently, a transgression phase commenced around 8000 years ago, which, after approximately 1200 years (around 6800 years ago), transitioned into a regression phase.